-Our services are available to seniors, 60 years of age and older, who cannot shop or cook for themselves.
-We deliver nutritious meals to the homes of people who need either long-term help or those who need meals on a temporary basis.
+Our services are available to seniors, 60 years of age and older, who can’t shop or cook for themselves.
+We deliver meals to the homes of people who need long-term help and those who need meals only temporarily.

 We deliver meals to roughly 200 people each week – about 140 clients in Salinas and 60 in the rural areas.
-In a year we deliver over 111,000 meals to the homes of about 510 clients.
-We provide frozen main meals and tasty additional items that are designed to meet seniors’ nutritional needs.
+In a year we deliver meals to the homes of about 450 clients.
+We provide frozen main meals and breakfasts that are designed to meet seniors’ nutritional needs.
 Meals are easily heated in a microwave oven.

 What are some of the benefits of Meals on Wheels’ services?

 Home-delivered meals are a preventive health program that has a strong return on investment.
 Our nutritious meals keep seniors healthy, independent, at home, and out of expensive nursing homes.

 Elderly individuals who can no longer drive their cars safely, frail seniors who are unable to cook for themselves, seniors with disabilities, homebound seniors who need assistance but don’t qualify for or can’t afford a caregiver, and seniors who need temporary assistance after discharge from the hospital or because of medical treatment, illness, or injury all benefit from home-delivered meals.

 Your gift helps seniors from all walks of life.
 You’re helping nurses, teachers, veterans, truck drivers and farmworkers – people who have worked hard all their lives and now need a little help from us to make sure they have enough to eat.

 You’re preventing health problems that could lead to costly hospital stays.